Can supplements really help relieve stress?

 Vitamins C, B1, B3, B6 & B9 are also linked to depression8, and being water soluble need to be topped-up daily.
 A good-quality daily multivitamin is a convenient way to support a healthy diet and keep levels of these vitamins sufficient, as well as many other nutrients.

 5-HTP increases production of Serotonin, the 'happy hormone', which is in turn converted into Melatonin, the 'sleep hormone'.
-Clinical trials9 have provided evidence that supplementing with Griffonia Seed extract can help to reduce anxiety and improve depression symptoms.
+Clinical trials9 have provided evidence that supplementing with Griffonia Seed extract can help to treat anxiety, improve sleep and reduce depression symptoms.

-The ‘King’ of Ayurvedic herbs, Ashwagandha is thought to have several significant health benefits, however it is probably best known for reducing stress, anxiety & insomnia.
-There are several relatively large-scale clinical studies that appear to support these claims 10,11,12.
+The ‘King’ of Ayurvedic herbs, Ashwagandha is thought to have several significant health benefits, however it is probably best known for reducing stress, anxiety & insomnia; particularly when related to the menopause.
+There are several large-scale clinical studies that support these claims10,11,12.

-A genuine superfood delivering omega 3,6,9 fatty-acids, various essential minerals, GLA fats, vitamin E and boasting powerful antioxidant/anti-inflammatory properties; The nutrients founds in Hemp Seeds might help improve mood and reduce PMS and menopause symptoms13.
+A genuine superfood delivering omega 3,6,9 fatty-acids, various essential minerals, GLA fats, vitamin E and boasting powerful antioxidant/anti-inflammatory properties; The nutrients founds in Hemp Seed Oil might help improve mood and reduce PMS and menopause symptoms13.

 Before You Go

 Listen To Your Body

 Hopefully this guide has been useful in helping to decide which supplement/s might be best for you to try.
 And trying a new supplement for between 4-6 weeks is the only way to really find out if it will work for you.